Human sacrifice: Pre-Columbian Americas

 Some of the most famous forms of ancient human sacrifice were performed by various Pre-Columbian civilizations in the Americas that included the sacrifice of prisoners as well as voluntary sacrifice.
 Friar Marcos de Niza (1539), writing of the Chichimecas, said that from time to time "they of this valley cast lots whose luck (honour) it shall be to be sacrificed, and they make him great cheer, on whom the lot falls, and with great joy they lund him with flowers upon a bed prepared in the said ditch all full of flowers and sweet herbs, on which they lay him along, and lay great store of dry wood on both sides of him, and set it on fire on either part, and so he dies" and "that the victim took great pleasure" in being sacrificed.

 North America

+A page from the Codex Tovar depicting a gladiatorial sacrifice honoring the deity Xipe Totec.
+The rite was celebrated during the festival of Tlacaxipehualiztli (the Feast of the Flaying of Men).

 The Mixtec players of the Mesoamerican ballgame were sacrificed when the game was used to resolve a dispute between cities.
 The rulers would play a game instead of going to battle.
 The losing ruler would be sacrificed.
 The ruler "Eight Deer", who was considered a great ball player and who won several cities this way, was eventually sacrificed, because he attempted to go beyond lineage-governing practices, and to create an empire.

+Human sacrifice was also practiced by several other Mesoamerican cultures.
+At Teotihuacan, archaeological evidence indicates that human victims were sacrificed on a large scale, including during major building events at the Pyramid of the Moon.
+At Tula, an Early Postclassic city associated with the Toltec culture, a bioarchaeological study identified at least 49 individuals, mostly children, whose remains were interpreted as evidence of child sacrifice.
+The Purépecha or Tarascan people of western Mexico also practiced human sacrifice, with archaeological evidence of large-scale ritual violence at Tzintzuntzan, their Postclassic capital.